SysIntruder/tfwm/README.md

 REQUIREMENTS
 ------------

-xcb-util-keysyms, terminus-font
+xcb-util-keysyms

 NOTES
 -----

-If terminus not listed in xlsfonts
+If using custom bitmap font (terminus-font for example) and it's not listed in xlsfonts
     $ sudo pacman -S terminus-font
     $ cd /usr/share/fonts/misc
     $ sudo mkfontscale